 Established in 2001, the Whistler Film Festival is held every year on the first weekend of December.
 It has since become a favorite cultural celebration in Whistler and one of Canada’s premier film events.
 Each year, the line-up includes a selection of new feature films and short film programs, in addition to filmmaker and talent talks, industry initiatives and other special events.
 Canadian and international filmmakers are invited to submit films of all lengths and genres, with the best being showcased at the festival.

 Whistler Tasting Tours

-The brainchild of friends and gastronomic enthusiasts Skai Dalziel and Joe Facciolo, Whistler Tasting Tours was founded in 2008 as a way for visitors to experience the best of local dining and was recently designated a Canadian ‘Signature Experience’ by the national tourism commission.
-The tours take visitors around the best local dining establishments and cover a wide variety of options such as dinner, lunch and specialized dessert tours.
-The dining experience also features local beers and Okanagan wines.
-Diners have the chance to sample different courses at different venues and also to meet the restaurant owners and chefs at each venue, adding a personal touch to the experience.
+The brainchild of friends and gastronomic enthusiasts, Skai Dalziel and Joe Facciolo, Whistler Tasting Tours was founded in 2008 as a way for visitors to experience the best of local dining, and was recently designated a Canadian Signature Experience by the Canadian Tourism Commission.
+Lunch, dinner and dessert tours invite you to experience the best restaurants in the area, sampling menus across a range of venues and introducing you to their owners and chefs, adding a personal touch to the experience.
 The dining experience also features local beers and Okanagan wines.

 Whistler Mountain Bike Park

 Feel the wind whistle through your helmet on the ultimate downhill biking experience.
 With 70 expertly crafted trails spread throughout four mountain zones, the world-renowned Whistler Mountain Bike Park attracts visitors of all levels and abilities.
 Although it sounds daunting – spanning 50mi (80km) in length and 4,900ft (1,494m) in elevation – beginners are more than welcome here.
 The park can be accessed from Whistler Village via the Fitzsimmons Chair and the Whistler Gondola, or from Creekside via the Creekside Gondola.